Retrofit: Continual Learning with Controlled Forgetting for Binary Security Detection and Analysis

 Second, models fail to build a \emph{cumulative understanding} to integrate new knowledge.
 As a result, they lack robust cross-representation generalization: experience gained from simpler data cannot be leveraged to enhance performance on more complex, data-scarce tasks like analyzing stripped binaries~\cite{al2023extending}.

 To address these challenges, we observe that both retention loss and generalization failure stem from the same root cause: uncontrolled model updates that overwrite previously learned information.
-We therefore propose \sys{}, a data \uline{Retro}spective-\uline{F}ree CL method that achieves effective \uline{I}nformation \uline{T}ransfer through bounded forgetting.
+We therefore propose \sys{}, a data \uline{Retro}spective-\uline{F}ree CL method that achieves effective \uline{I}nformation \uline{T}ransfer through controlled forgetting.

 \sys{} replaces inaccessible historical data with the previous model as a proxy for past knowledge, satisfying the data constraints inherent to security applications.
 Knowledge accumulation is then formulated as model consolidation, where a newly updated model learns new information and is subsequently integrated with the previous one via parameter-level merging.
-To realize bounded forgetting in this process, \sys{} employs two complementary mechanisms: 1)~\emph{structurally}, it confines parameter updates to task-relevant subspaces via low-rank decomposition, and 2)~\emph{functionally}, it optimizes a sparse attribution mask that adaptively balances knowledge contributions guided by model confidence.
+To realize controlled forgetting in this process, \sys{} employs two complementary mechanisms. \emph{Structurally}, it confines parameter updates to task-relevant subspaces via low-rank decomposition. \emph{Functionally}, it optimizes a sparse attribution mask that adaptively balances knowledge contributions guided by model confidence.